griffio/spring-security-auth0-sample/README.md

 https://auth0.com/

-This version is a secure resource application that uses a simple JWT as the bearer token value to be validated.
+This version is uses a simple JWT as the bearer token.

-JWT is produced by a successfull authentication.
+The initial JWT is produced by a successfull authentication with auth0.

+The Resource Server acts as a simple turn-style granting access when a valid token is presented in the Authorisation header.

 #Running the example